-Under-pinning our courses and projects is the importance of introducing students to the multitude of influences out there in the world of art today: from historical to contemporary, local to global, the world of art is changing and evolving and we want our Art department and our students’ work to reflect that.
+Under-pinning our courses and projects is the importance of introducing students to the multitude of influences out there in the world of art today: from historical to contemporary, local to global, the world of art is changing and evolving, and we want our Art department and our students’ work to reflect that.

 “Creativity is intelligence having fun!”
 Albert Einstein

-Year 1- Unit 1 (Coursework)
+Year 1- Art

-Year 2 Unit 4
+Year 2 -Art

-Students work on an Exam question provided by the exam board.
+Students work on an exam question provided by the exam board.
 Students have a 3 month exam preparation period followed by a 15 hour exam.

-60% Coursework 40% Exam for both AS and A2
+60% Coursework 40% Exam

+Students from other schools need to bring a portfolio of work to show if they have gained a grade 5 at GCSE.
 Students who have not taken GCSE Art will be considered but need to present a portfolio which should include drawing from observation, some photography and work which has been developed in a range of media.

 Students are to attend 9 lessons a fortnight and attend studio time once a week after school as well as work at home independently to keep up with coursework and exam prep.